internetAaron/internetAaron/README.md

 ### 360 Feedback

-In the spirit of transparency, I'll share a recent mNPS feedback from my peers and direct reports:
+In the spirit of transparency, I'll share recent mNPS feedback from my peers and direct reports:

 - Enables his teams.
 Service oriented leader.
 Removes roadblocks.
 Down-to-earth.
 - I appreciate his level-headed, tactical approach to everything.
 He's also super reasonable and does a great job of walking the line between treating everyone as a peer and being an authority when needed.